eden98lin/workout01/report/workout01-eden-lin.md

     ## 4 Andre Iguodala   161    58     0.360
     ## 5 Draymond Green   232    74     0.319

+Here we have the most effective shooter as Klay Thompson, who also does not rank the first in salary.
+Compare to Andre Iguodala, we can see from the shot charts that he shot a lot more and all over the court.
+Considering his role as SG, looks like he has been very responsible on court.
+The second most effective 2 point shooter is Stephen Curry, who ranks the first, by a lot more than the second place, in salary.
+He also ran around the court a lot and make a lot of shooting attempts.

+Lastly, let's look at the overall effective shooting percentage.

 ``` r
 table_total <- arrange(
   summarise(